sjl/strftimedammit.vim/README.markdown

 Now you can use `:help strftimedammit` to open the documentation.

 There are also tags in place for each language, so you can do `:help strftime-python` or `:help strftime-django` to go right to that section.

 Contributing
 ------------

-Add your favorite language to the doc file, fork, and send a pull request.
+Add your favorite language or library to the doc file, fork, and send a pull request.